ustaxcourt/ef-cms/docs/getting-started.md

 Our **public** web application contains features accessible to the general public, such as *searching for a case*, *searching orders*, *searching opinions*, and *viewing the public docket entries of a case*.
 This application does not require any form of authentication to be able to search.

-The public UI contains some logic for **terminal users**, which are users who are physically sitting inside the Tax Court building needing access to search our public records.
+The public UI contains some logic for **terminal users**, who are physically sitting inside the Tax Court building, searching through public records.

 Below is a screenshot of the public UI.
 Note that some features allow public users to search for cases, search for orders, search for opinions, view the documents, and view the case's docket record: